Simone Young: Biography and career

 Young was the first female conductor at the Vienna State Opera in 1993.
 She conducted the Sydney Symphony Orchestra when they performed Elena Kats-Chernin's "Deep Sea Dreaming" at the 2000 Summer Olympics opening ceremony in Sydney.
 In November 2005, she was the first female conductor to conduct the Vienna Philharmonic.
 Her discography includes the complete symphonies of Anton Bruckner and the complete Ring Cycle of Richard Wagner, where she was the first female conductor to have recorded either of these cycles.
 She has also recorded the complete cycle of Brahms' symphonies.

 In August 2008, Young appeared as part of the judging panel in the reality TV talent show-themed program Maestro on BBC Two.
 In December 2012, she was voted Limelight magazine's Music Personality of the Year.
 In 2022, Young was that magazine's critic's choice as Australian Artist of the Year.

 In 2013, in commemoration of the bicentenaries for Richard Wagner and for Giuseppe Verdi, Young conducted the entire 'Bayreuth canon' of ten Wagner operas at a festival entitled Wagner-Wahn (Wagner Madness) in Hamburg, along with three rarely performed Verdi operas as a trilogy in September to November – La battaglia di Legnano, I due Foscari, I Lombardi alla prima crociata.
 In March 2016, Young was appointed a member of the board of the Europäische Musiktheater-Akademie (European Academy of Music Theatre).

 Young had first guest-conducted the Sydney Symphony Orchestra (SSO) in 1996.
 In December 2019, the SSO announced the appointment of Young as its next chief conductor, effective in 2022, with an initial contract of 3 years.
 Young is the first female conductor to be named chief conductor of the SSO.
 In February 2024, the SSO announced the extension of Young's contract as its chief conductor through the end of 2026.
 In September 2025 her contract was extended to late 2029.

 In 2024 Simone Young became the first woman to conduct Der Ring des Nibelungen at the Bayreuth Festival.

+In 2025 she was ranked the 10th busiest performer in Europe and North America according to the Bachtrack’s Classical Music Statistics 2025 list.